Villanova station (SEPTA Metro)

-Villanova station is a SEPTA rapid transit station near the campus of Villanova University in Radnor Township, Pennsylvania.
+Villanova station is a SEPTA Metro rapid transit station near the campus of Villanova University in Radnor Township, Pennsylvania.
 It serves the Norristown High Speed Line (Route 100).
-Local, Hughes Park Express, and Norristown Express trains stop at Villanova.
-The station lies 7 mi from 69th Street Terminal.
+All trains stop at Villanova.
+The station lies 7 mi from 69th Street Transit Center.
 The station has off-street parking available.

 Villanova station lies east of the former Strafford Spur, which was closed by the Philadelphia and Western Railroad in 1956.
-The former right-of-way between Strafford and Radnor serves as the P&W Bicycle Trail.
+The former right of way between Strafford and Radnor serves as the P&W Bicycle Trail.